Sierra Sunrise, Semi-miniature

 Thousand Oaks African Violet Society

-We, along with the Burbank African Violet Society and African Violet Council of Southern California, held our Show and Sale on May 2, 2015.
-To see the list of winners, click on the green icon below.
+We, along with the Burbank African Violet Society, held a Display and Sale on May 14, 2016.
+Pictures soon to follow.
+To see past winners, click on the green icon below.